alexrobincrabbe/Boopball/README.md

 ### Fixed Bugs

 - There were several bugs related to mutliple instances of intervals being started.
-To handle these, I introduced bolean variables to be check whenever an interval is started if the last instance has already been closed.
+To handle these, I introduced boolean variables to be check whenever an interval is started if the last instance has already been closed.

+# Future Improvements

+- Restructuring of the code to reduce number of global variables

+- Restructuring of the code to improve the score detection

+- Add timer on the untimed version of the game, so that the user can see how long they took to complete the game

+- Add login and best times scoreboard

+- More Levels

+- Additional settings, such as how fast the arrow rotates

 # Deployment